-My point is, if you’re going to create content for the B2B space, it needs to have a chance at hitting the top of Google so it can nurture leads.
+My point is, if you’re going to create content for the B2B space, whether it comes from businesses providing virtual receptionist or human resources, it needs to have a chance at hitting the top of Google so it can nurture leads.

 If you don’t rank in the top five or so, you’re wasting your time.
 No one is going to click on or read your content.
 It won’t get social shares on LinkedIn or Twitter.

 So when it comes time to create your content, one of the best places to start is with the top-ranked content for your industry that already exists.

 If you’re going to topple a giant, shouldn’t you know what it looks like first?

 Start with analytics.
 Researching the Search Engine Results Page (SERP) for the topic of your content is the only starting point that makes sense.

 To show you what I mean, let’s get a little meta here.
 How did I apply the current SERPs in this very article?